WELCOME TO OUR TUTORIAL ON DIAMOND COLOR!

-Very simply put "color" in diamond is the relative body color of the gem material which is graded on a scale, based on the alphabet starting at the letter D and graduates all the way to the letter Z. The scale is broken up into 5 categories depicted in the slider chart below.
-The color most often presented in diamond is "yellow" as you'll see in the charts/videos but the most popular body colors of diamond can vary.
-Yellow first, brown second and then gray.
+"Color" in a diamond refers to the relative body color of the gem material which is graded on a scale.
+The scale is based on the alphabet; it starts with the letter D and graduates all the way to the letter Z. The scale is broken up into 5 categories depicted in the slider graphic below.
+The saturation of tint increases as we move further down the color scale.
+The color a diamond most often graduates to is yellow, followed by brown, then gray.
 These tonal differences can impact value.

-The "yellow" tone is caused by the presence of nitrogen in the earth at the time the carbon is crystallizing.
+The yellow tone is caused by the presence of nitrogen in the earth at the time the carbon is crystallizing.
 The lack of nitrogen in the earth causes the diamond to be more colorless.
-Naturally, more nitrogen = more yellow.
-The "brown" tone is caused from the presence of nickel and the "gray" tones by hydrogen.
+The more nitrogen is present in the diamond the more yellow it will be.
+The brown tone is caused by the presence of nickel and the gray tone is caused by the presence of hydrogen.

-In brief, if you're looking for "white" diamond you'll want to keep within the D-J color range.
-For people who are extremely color sensitive then you may want to stick D-H. If you don't mind a faint tint you can consider K-M. Lower than that and the tint really becomes more notable.
-Watch the videos below this chart to see what I'm talking about.
+If you're looking for "white" diamond you'll want to look within the D-J color range.
+If you don't mind a faint tint you can consider K-M. After the M color the tint becomes more obvious.
+Refer to our videos on diamond color here.

 The subject of diamond color, while easy to grasp is often misunderstood or not seen and presented accurately when you go to view diamonds in a local jewelry store.
-Sometimes learning about what somethingisn't helps us to better understand what it actually is.
-I've shot a video on this very subject which will help to clear up that confusion as you venture out and look at diamonds.
-Then I will show you with greater detail what it actually is.
+Sometimes learning about what something isn't, helps us to better understand what it actually is.

-In our latest and perhaps most exciting installment we explore the factors that can make a diamond appear whiter than it actually is!
+In this last video, "Understanding GIA Diamond Color Part 3: Aspects that will make diamonds appear whiter" we explore the factors that can make a diamond appear more white than it is!